google-ai-edge/model-explorer/src/example_adapters/my_adapter/README.md

 $ python3 -m venv venv
 $ source venv/bin/activate

-# Run Model Explorer with "my_adapter" extension.
+# Run Model Explorer with the "my_adapter" extension.
 #
 # Note the "." at the end.
 $ pip install -e .